COO vs CFO: Understanding the Distinct Roles and Responsibilities

 Financial Reporting and Compliance

-The CFO oversees the preparation and accuracy of financial reports, including income statements, balance sheets, and cash flow statements.
-They ensure that these reports comply with accounting standards and regulatory requirements.
-The CFO also liaises with external auditors and regulatory bodies to maintain transparency and accountability.
+The CFO oversees preparation and accuracy of financial reports — income statement, balance sheet and cash flow statement — ensuring compliance with accounting standards and statutory requirements, and liaising with auditors and regulators.

 Capital Structure and Investment

-Managing the company’s capital structure is a key responsibility of the CFO.
-This includes decisions related to debt and equity financing, dividend policies, and investment strategies.
-The CFO evaluates potential investment opportunities and assesses their financial viability to ensure optimal returns for the company.
+Managing the capital structure is a defining CFO responsibility: decisions on debt and equity, dividend policy and investment.
+The CFO evaluates opportunities and assesses financial viability.

 Treasury and Cash Management